fL0P1337/flo0p_discord_bot/README.md

 ### Generate Images from Text

-* `/stabblediffusion [your_prompt]` - Generate images from text using the Stable Diffusion 3 model by Stability.ai.
+* `/stabblediffusion [your_prompt]` - Generate images from text using the Stable Diffusion XL model by Stability.ai.
 * `/vision [your_prompt]` - Classify an image using text prompt, it can describe, read, and more

 **Text Generation Models**